cyclopticnerve/PyPlate/README.md

 ## PyBaker.py / Updating the project
-Once you have created a project, you can use 'pybaker.py' in the project's 'conf' directory to update metada in the project's files.
+Once you have created a project, you can use 'pybaker.py' in the project's 'conf' directory to update metadata in the project's files.

 'pybaker.py' is a script which will replace certain keywords in the project directory.
 These keywords are placed in files in the 'conf' directory of your